How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Quick Clean Method: After Each Trip (15 Minutes)

 This is what I do after every single paddling session, even if I'm going out again tomorrow.
-It's saved me countless hours of deep cleaning later.
+Those 15 minutes save countless hours of deep cleaning later.

 - Inside the cockpit